larpix/larpix-control/README.md

 from larpix.larpix import *  # import all core larpix classes into the current namespace
 ```

+The rest of the tutorial will assume you've imported all of the core larpix
+classes via a ``from larpix.larpix import *`` command.

 ### Create a LArPix Controller

 The LArPix Controller translates high-level ideas like "read